Chisom-Agu/Chisom-Agu/README.md

 -📊 Skilled in Excel, SQL, Power BI and Python for data cleaning, exploration and visualization.

--📁 Experienced in Data Entry, Workflow Management and Administrative Support.
+-📁 Experienced in Data Analysis, Workflow Management and Administrative Support.

--✈ Currently building projects to sharpen my analytic and reporting skills.
+-✈ Currently building projects to sharpen my analytical and reporting skills.

 -🌱 Always learning new tools to stay ahead in data and business operations.